impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 Hmm I'm missing the `assert_success` command, which I know exists because we can see it further down in `tests/rbenv.bats`.
 Where is that method in the codebase?

 I search the `bats` Github repo, thinking it would be there, but it's not.
-I then search the RBENV repo, and I find it [here](https://github.com/rbenv/rbenv/blob/117a38157537eeb59d73bf8a958363688fdf6383/test/test_helper.bash), inside `test_helper.bash`.
+I then search the RBENV repo, and I find it [here](https://github.com/rbenv/rbenv/blob/117a38157537eeb59d73bf8a958363688fdf6383/test/test_helper.bash){:target="_blank" rel="noopener"}, inside `test_helper.bash`.

 OK, so we need to load `test_helper`, just like the other tests do.
 I update the test file to look like the following: